-It is common for Barnabas staff to supplement their on-field visits with regular meetings through the use of technology such as Skype, Facetime, and WebEx.
+It is common for Barnabas staff to supplement their on-field visits with regular meetings through the use of technology such as Zoom and Facetime.
 The purpose of these meetings is generally to provide on-going spiritual and emotional care and to provide a safe place for global workers to process their experiences on the field.

 Retreats & Conferences

 Barnabas offers various events and conferences around the world to meet the unique needs of global servants.
 The staff of Barnabas are rooted in many different life experiences and a variety of professional backgrounds.
 They are experienced in speaking at Bible conferences, leadership retreats, relational seminars, prayer retreats, pastoral retreats, marriage enrichment seminars, and a variety of other meetings.

 Here are some of the retreats and conferences we offer:

 Our staff has extensive experience speaking at regional “on-the-field” conferences with a wide variety of denominational groups and sending organizations.
 These meetings are designed to minister to the whole group as well as to individual lives.
 Over the years Barnabas has ministered to global workers and national church leaders by offering a variety of subjects and topics that apply to specific field situations.

 Barnabas is committed to families in global ministry and believes that children are a vital part of the family.
 We desire to come alongside parents to encourage, equip, and edify their third-culture/missionary kids (TCKs/MKs).
 We also offer specific care for TCKs and MKs.

 Barnabas has many staff members who have lived overseas and raised their own children in cross-cultural settings.
 We can come alongside families on the field and in their home cultures regarding needs of their children.

 We can provide assistance with issues such as educational options, raising resilient TCKs, transition, separation, reentry, cultural adjustment, and family debriefings.
 Use the Contact Us Form to see how we can help.